Current Vacancies & Opportunities

 As part of our wider initiative to develop storytelling in Glasgow, the commissions will only be available to artists who are from or are based in Glasgow.

 We are committed to contributing towards a more diverse arts industry.
-For that reason, we have ringfenced one of these commissions for people from groups that are historically under-represented in the arts, due to age, disability, ethnicity, faith or belief, sex, gender identity, sexual orientation, education, socio-economic background, or those with caring responsibilities.
+For that reason, we have ringfenced at least one of these commissions for people from groups that are historically under-represented in the arts, due to age, disability, ethnicity, faith or belief, sex, gender identity, sexual orientation, education, socio-economic background, or those with caring responsibilities.
 You are welcome to let us know in your application if you identify as coming from an under-represented group.

 Timings: